pipeforce/pipeforce.github.io/docs/10_intro.md

 # Getting Started

+**For standard processes, there is commodity software off the shelf.
+For everything beyond: PIPEFORCE.**

-PIPEFORCE is a process automation and integration platform that is built entirely cloud-native.
-It runs inside a container orchestration environment like Kubernetes using microservices and messaging.
+PIPEFORCE is an enterprise-greade business process automation and application integration platform.
+It is built entirely cloud-native and runs inside a container orchestration environment like Kubernetes using microservices and messaging.
 Designed ground-up that way.

-It covers all aspects to create modern and best-of-breed enterprise solutions.
-It helps to create, deploy and operate digital services, workflow apps, and data mappings across the entire journey from planning and discussion to implementation, testing and life-cycle management.
-Everything on a single platform using low-code and custom microservices.
+It covers all aspects to create and integrate new age best-of-breed enterprise solutions.
+It helps to develop, deploy and operate digital services, workflow apps, and data mappings across the entire journey from planning and discussion to implementation and testing with full life-cycle management.
+Everything on a single platform which offers low-code and custom microservice development.

 ![](img/pipeforce-overview.png)